Chapter Story – Part One

 I jumped where I stood and stepped backward.

 Morgan?
 Couldn’t be.
 He was dead, lost with my sweet Sebastian.

 “Sarah.
 Open the door.
 I’m freezing, girl,” he said, his voice lower, softer.

 I rushed to the door and wrenched it open.
-Morgan, snow covered and shivering, fell to his knees over the threshold.
+Morgan, snow-covered and shivering, fell to his knees over the threshold.
 Wind swooshed inside, stunning the air with its painful chill and frozen bites of snow.
-I yanked on his arms and dragged him forward, enough to close the door.
-He fell forward onto his belly, his shaking hands under him.
+I yanked on his arms and dragged him forward enough to close the door.
+He fell forward onto his belly.

-“Come closer to the fire,” I said and attempted to drag him to the pot belly stove.
+“Come closer to the fire,” I said and dragged him to the potbelly stove.
 I flung open the stove’s hatch and threw in pieces of kindling, blowing gently as I did to fuel the amber coals to flame.
-The slim sticks of wood ignited and flickering light infiltrated the darkness.
-I shoved several larger chunks of wood in, hoping the warmth would thaw the man that laid at my feet.
+The slim sticks of wood ignited, and flickering light infiltrated the darkness.
+I shoved several larger chunks of wood in, hoping the warmth would thaw him.

 “Sebastian is alive,” he said.